thegreen-knight/thegreen-knight/README.md

 ## 🔐 About Me

 - 💼 **Cybersecurity Analyst II** with hands-on experience in incident response, vulnerability assessment, and secure system design.
-- 🎓 Currently completing a **Bachelor’s in Applied Arts and Sciences** (Concentration: Cyber Crime) at the University of North Texas.
+- 🎓 Completed a **Bachelor’s in Applied Arts and Sciences** (Concentration: Cyber Crime) at the University of North Texas.
 - 🧠 Lifelong learner with a recent certification in **AI Foundations: Machine Learning**.
 - 👨‍💻 Passionate about creative problem-solving and building tools that blend usability with security.